HLWNEXT/BIM360FileTransfer/README.md

 - Click the > Button to fire the transfer process.

+- Create a new version for files with duplicate names.

 - Check your BIM 360 page to see the result.

 # Known Issues